What do these issues — family-separation immigration policies, sexual harassment in business, and police brutality in our streets — have in common?

 AQAL: Partial Perspectives

-I’d like to focus on point four by illustrating Wilber’s four-quadrant mode, the basic element of his Integral Theory.
+I’d like to focus on point four by illustrating Wilber’s four-quadrant model, the basic element of his Integral Theory.

 Notice some of the influential modes of inquiry, based in each of the quadrants: